Read This First

 Prompt 4: Elaborate on the history of Poor Access to Scientific Research, and provide an extensive explanation of its causes and effects.

-The section turns on History, Causes, and Effects.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep History, Causes, and Effects in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep History distinct from Causes.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep History distinct from Causes.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Subscription-Based Model